indragouw/botsosmed-nobarsoccer/README.md

 * ✅ **Automated Content Research**: Performs a quick search via GNews to get news context related to the trending topic.
 * ✅ **AI-Powered Tweet Text**: Leverages **Google Gemini** to write engaging, informative, and interaction-driven tweet text based on the research.
 * ✅ **Automatic Image Search**: Automatically finds a relevant image from the original news article, ensuring every tweet is visually strong.
-* ✅ **Smart Hashtag Management**: Combines the main topic hashtag, popular hashtags from `trends24.in`, and your manual hashtags from the configuration.
+* ✅ **Smart Hashtag Management**: Combines the main topic hashtag, popular hashtags from twitter, and your manual hashtags from the configuration.
 * ✅ **Anti-Duplicate**: The bot remembers which topics have been posted to ensure the generated content is always new.
 * ✅ **External Configuration**: All critical settings are managed through a single, easy-to-understand `config.json` file.